Pederbuk/Pederbuk/README.md

 Hi!

-I am currently in my third year of a master's degree in robotics.
+I am currently in my fourth year at NMBU in applied robotics.
-I use github mostly for fun and as a cloud service for my code in coursed.

 <h3 align="left">Languages and Tools:</h3>